microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 > What is prompt engineering?
 > Prompt engineering is a concept in Natural Language Processing (NLP) that involves **embedding descriptions of tasks** in input to **prompt the model** to output the **desired results**.

-Welcome to part 1 of this workshop, where we'll be interacting with GPT-4 Turbo model to generate text.
+Welcome to Part 1 of this workshop, where we'll be interacting with GPT-4 Turbo model to generate text.

 ## Basic prompting

 Let's start with a few prompts and observe the response using the chat interface.

 Here are some examples to try, but get creative with your own prompts and see what happens!

-> [!NOTE]
-> Open the Notepad app in the VM and copy the model's responses you get at each step.
-You'll need to include them in later prompts.

 ### Website copy and conversation history